websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

 1. Configure all the widgets to participate in an alternate search, by clicking on the Options icon (![Options icon](../../../images/icon-app-options.png)) and clicking *Configuration*.
 For each, enter *liferay-0* in the Federated Search Key setting.

    All the search widgets expected to react appropriately to the alternate search must be configured with the Federated Search Key.
-The following steps detail additional configuration.

 1. Make an additional configuration in the Low Level Search Options widget, adding the index name of the alternate index: